 - A statement of assets and liabilities with appropriate valuations.
 This often takes some time to prepare as information needs to be obtained from the banks, companies in which the will maker held shares, superannuation funds (etc).
 It can take up to six weeks to receive a response from all of these institutions.
-Formal valuations of real estate or antique items may be necessary; - a certified copy of the death certificate; - the original Will; - an affidavit from the executor setting out background information about the deceased, the Will and financial position of the estate.
-An affidavit is signed in the presence of an authorised witness and has the same importance as evidence given under oath in court. - an affidavit including a copy of the advertisement required and a statement about what searches have been made to ascertain the existence of any prior grants of probate or administration in relation to the will maker's estate.
+Formal valuations of real estate or antique items may be necessary; - a certified copy of the death certificate; - the original Will; - An affidavit from the executor setting out background information about the deceased, the will and financial position of the estate.
+An affidavit is signed in the presence of an authorised witness and has the same importance as evidence given under oath in court. - An affidavit including a copy of the advertisement required and a statement about what searches have been made to ascertain the existence of any prior grants of probate or administration in relation to the will maker's estate.

 Probate is necessary to give the executor the right to deal with certain assets such as real estate and money in bank accounts.
 Real estate cannot be transferred unless probate is obtained (except to a surviving joint proprietor).
-Most banks will not allow the will maker's nominated representative in the Will to deal with accounts which have a balance above a certain amount unless probate has been granted (although banks will usually allow access to funds for the payment of the funeral account).
+Most banks will not allow the executor to deal with money in the will maker's bank account(s) where the balance is above a certain amount unless probate has been granted (although banks will usually allow access to funds for the payment of the funeral account).